 Assembly Is Required, MANIFESTO: Food

-Assembly Is Required, functions as a collaborative pop-up event that invites participants into artist studios, galleries, and arts institutions toward assembling a temporary installation that evolves over time at each site.
-These participatory art exhibitions create temporary communities that connect artists with the public through the process of shared art making.
+Assembly Is Required, is a traveling collaborative pop-up exhibition that invites participants into artist studios, galleries, and arts institutions to assemble a temporary installation that evolves over time at each site.
+These exhibitions create temporary communities that connect artists with the public through the process of shared art making.

 The project as a whole proposed an opportunity for the viewer to contemplate the political nature of what it means to “Do It Yourself” in relation to issues surrounding consumption and labor.